oracle-livelabs/database/patch-me-if-you-can/lab4-autoupgrade-4-patching/lab4-autoupgrade-4-patching.md

 Don't get confused when it displays something like
 ![confusion](./images/confusion-screen.png " ")

 Autoupgrade is not awaiting any input from you.
-Just lean back - it will complete within within less than half a minute.
+Just lean back - it will complete within less than half a minute.

 <details>